-Your dog keeps shaking his head and scratching at his ears.
+Your pet keeps shaking his head and scratching at his ears.
 Often you will see a foul-smelling black, yellow or brown discharge.
 The ears may be very red and tender.

-Ear mites are infectious parasites primarily found in young cats, and occasionally in dogs.
+Ear mites are infectious parasites primarily found in young cats.
 They are spread through direct contact from cat to cat.
 Ear infections are most typical in dogs.
 Most ear infections are caused by an underlying allergy.
 Some are caused by water in the ear after bathing or swimming.
 Dogs with large floppy ears, such as Basset Hounds, are prone to infections as their ear canals have poor air circulation, trapping moisture and allowing bacteria and yeast to grow.

 CLEAN THEM.
-White vinegar (acetic acid) is very effective at removing debris from the ears and killing the yeast and bacteria responsible for ear infections.
-If your dog or cat has red, open wounds, do not use this as it will be painful.
-You need to use a soothing topical first (i.e., olive oil and Vitamin E).
+White vinegar (acetic acid) is very effective at removing debris from the ears and killing the yeast and bacteria responsible for ear infections. \If your dog or cat has red, open wounds, do not use this as it will be painful.
+You need to use a soothing topical first (i.e., olive oil and vitamin E).

-Dilute the vinegar with water or green tea at the concentration of 1 cup of green tea, and 2 tablespoons of vinegar.
+Dilute the vinegar with water or Green Tea at the concentration of 1 cup of Green Tea, and 2 Tablespoons of Vinegar.

 Pick up a syringe from your local pharmacy and put 5 ml of the vinegar solution per 20 lbs. of body weight into the affected ear.
+(Your cat would get 2.5 ml or 1/2 a tsp).
 Grab the ear where it attaches to the head (at the ear base), gently squeeze your thumb and forefinger together, rubbing the solution deep into the ear canals.
 Wipe the inside of the ear well with cotton balls to remove debris coming from the ear canal.